gerph/riscos-disassemble-python/README.md

 ## Examples

-Two example files are supplied to demonstrate the disassembly:
+Example files are supplied in the `examples` directory to demonstrate the disassembly:

 * `hello_world` utility file (suffixed by `,ffc`) is a test from the RISC OS Pyromaniac project, which verifies the behaviour of the SWI `OS_Write0`.
 * `osbyte81_version` utility file is another test program, which checks the behaviour of `OS_Byte &81` when reading the operating system version.